Engielolz/765coverbot/README.md

 1. Edit the service file to your needs

-2. Copy service to /etc/systemd/system
+2. Copy this folder to /usr/local/bin/765cover (or edit the script and copy wherever)

-3. Move/copy the script file to where the service wants it
+3. Copy the service to /etc/systemd/system/

 4. Run the script with your Bluesky handle and app password to get the API token